Boston defends Olympic 'gag order' on city employees

 If it beats out rivals expected to include Doha, Qatar, Rome, and either Berlin or Hamburg in Germany, Boston would be the first U.S. Olympic host since Salt Lake City in 2002.

-Boosters on Wednesday unveiled artist renderings of a temporary Olympic Stadium to be built in Boston's centre, and promised the event would be hosted at no public expense while creating long-term jobs.
+Boosters on Wednesday unveiled artist renderings of a temporary Olympic Stadium to be built in Boston's center, and promised the event would be hosted at no public expense while creating long-term jobs.

-Boston 2024 President Dan O'Connell said he expects operating the Olympics would cost $4.7 billion (3.1 billion pounds), all of which would be funded through broadcast revenues, corporate sponsorships, and ticket sales.
+Boston 2024 President Dan O'Connell said he expects operating the Olympics would cost $4.7 billion, all of which would be funded through broadcast revenues, corporate sponsorships, and ticket sales.
 He said infrastructure upgrades would be publicly funded, but are already needed.

 Chris Dempsey, the co-chair of No Boston Olympics, said his group was concerned by a lack of public input into the process, and was exploring ballot initiatives, including a referendum, to block it.
 He said the public employee gag order could have a "chilling effect" as the city starts its public meeting process.